adobe/wskdebug/README.md

 One caveat: web actions or other blocking invocations time out after 1 minute in OpenWhisk.
 This means that if the debugging session (stepping through code) takes longer than 1 minute, any web action will return an error and any blocking invocations will just get the activation id, which most callers of a blocking invocation will not expect.
 However, there is no time limit on stepping through the code itself.

-Node JS runtimes are supported out of the box.
-For other languages, you need to specify `--debug-port` and `--debug-command` arguments, and possibly `--image`.
+Node.js runtimes are supported out of the box.
+For other languages, you need to specify `--port` (and/or `--internal-port`) and `--command` arguments, and possibly `--image`.

 ## Installation